-The video is pasted in below – and it turns out this conversation was a forecast of things to come.
-Watch the video below and then I will attempt to explain why this arm the tribal militia story is even more confusing and complex then most of you ever thought it could be.
+Watch the interview clip and then read on as I attempt to explain why this “arm the tribal militia” story is even more confusing and complex then you can imagine.

-Last night as Ajmal was moving through the town of Ali Khel near the Pakistan border, he was ambushed by a platoon of Pakistani Taliban.
-They recognized them as Pakistani’s due to their accents when the attackers shouted back and forth to each other during the 45 minute fight.
-As these things normally are the ambush was initiated with an IED explosion followed by small arms fire (SAF) and RPG’s.
+Last night as Ajmal was moving through the town of Ali Khel near the Pakistan border, he was ambushed by a platoon of Pakistani Taliban (their accents give them away).
+The ambush was initiated with an IED explosion followed by small arms fire (SAF) and RPG’s.
 I talked with the chief of the Zazi Valley police, Amir Mohammad who said the Paki’s shot volley after volley from at least 6 RPG’s and they threw over 14 grenades during the fight.
-Ajmal called on the near by Afghan Border Police for help and they declined to intervene, so the ambush was not broken until Zazi Valley tribal police reinforcements showed up and drove the attackers back towards Pakistan.
+Ajmal called on the near by Afghan Border Police for help and they declined to intervene, so the ambush was not broken until Zazi Valley tribal police (or tribal militia- depends on who’s naming them) reinforcements showed up and drove the attackers back towards Pakistan.
 Ajmal lost a truck and had three men wounded.
 One of them was seriously wounded and was being transported to Kabul (a five hour drive) in order to get him proper medical care.

-For those of you who have labored in the profession of arms you can recognize just how much ammunition was expended by the Taliban.
-Forty five minutes of constant RPK fire from multiple machineguns takes thousands of rounds.
+Forty five minutes of sustained RPK fire from multiple machineguns takes tens of thousands of rounds.
 Firing multiple rockets from up to six RPG launchers is also an extravagant use of ammo given the current rates of consumption by the Taliban.
-Somebody really wants to see a tribal leader who is on our side in this fight in the critical border lands of the Parrot’s Beak dead, and they are spending a kings ransom in the attempt.
+Somebody really wants to see a tribal leader, who is on our side in this fight, and who controls the critical border lands of the Parrot’s Beak; dead.

 Attempts by ISAF to use the tribes as militia in other portions of the country have resulted in debacles.
 This article from Time is a good example and no doubt the kind of tribal militia related problems which has caught the attention of The Alyona Show and every other person paying attention to this conflict.
 This is a complex place requiring solutions tailored to the area, people and situation on the ground at the district level.
 Designing a campaign to do that requires decentralized decision making on the ground with small units of infantry who are empowered to provide support as they see fit in their area of operations.
 The advantage of operating this way is the ability of these infantry units to build good governance from the bottom up because they are in the position to know what is transpiring, 24/7, in the district administrative centers, which would serve as the area security forces TOC (tactical operations center) too.